khoih-prog/BlynkESP32_BT_WF/README.md

  11. Fix BT/BLE login timeout
  12. Add checksum for config data integrity
  13. Add clearConfigData() to enable forcing into ConfigPortal Mode when necessary
+ 14. Add MultiWiFi feature to enable reconnect to the best / available WiFi AP.
+ 15. Add MultiBlynk feature to enable reconnect to the best / available Blynk Server.
+ 16. WiFi Password max length is 63, as in WPA2 standards
+ 17. Permit to input special chars such as ***%*** and ***#*** into data fields.
+ 18. Add Dynamic Custom Parameters with checksum
+ 19. Add function to configure AP Channel to avoid channel conflict.

+### Major Releases v1.0.5

+***Why this version***

+1. ***Multiple WiFi Credentials (SSID, Password)*** and system will autoconnect to the best and available WiFi SSID.
+2. ***Multiple Blynk Credentials (Server, Token)*** and system will autoconnect to the available Blynk Servers.
+3. New ***powerful-yet-simple-to-use feature to enable adding dynamic custom parameters*** from sketch and input using the same Config Portal.
+Config Portal will be auto-adjusted to match the number of dynamic parameters.
+4. Dynamic custom parameters to be saved ***automatically in EEPROM, or SPIFFS***.
+5. WiFi Password max length increased to 63 from 31, according to WPA2 standard.
+6. Permit to input special chars such as ***%*** and ***#*** into data fields.
+7. Config Portal AP Channel is configurable (either static or random channel) to avoid channel conflict to other APs.

 ### Releases v1.0.4